browserengineering/book/book/scheduling.md

 Modern browsers adapt to this reality by multitasking, prioritizing, and deduplicating work.
-Every bit of work the browser might do---loading pages, running scripts, and responding to user actions---is turned into a *task*, which can be executed later.
-Here, a task is just a function (plus its arguments) that can be executed:[^varargs]
+Every bit of work the browser might do---loading pages, running scripts, and responding to user actions---is turned into a *task*, which can be executed later, where a task is just a function (plus its arguments) that can be executed:[^varargs]

 [^varargs]: By writing `*args` as an argument to `Task`, we indicate that a `Task` can be constructed with any number of arguments, which are then available as the list `args`.
+Then, calling a function with `*args` unpacks the list back into multiple arguments.

 ``` {.python}
 class Task: